-We believe the cashflow generated from operations, together with cash on hand, the proceeds of the 2001 notes offering and amounts available under our senior credit facilities, will be sufficient to fund our debt service requirements, rental merchandise purchases, capital expenditures, litigation and our store expansion program for the foreseeable future.
-Our revolving credit facilities provide us with revolving loans in an aggregate principal amount not exceeding \$130.0 million.
-At September 30, 2001, we had \$61.4 million available under our various debt agreements.
+We believe that the cash flow generated from operations, together with amounts available under our senior credit facilities, will be sufficient to fund our debt service requirements, rental merchandise purchases, capital expenditures, litigation and our store expansion intentions during 2002.
+Our revolving credit facilities provide us with revolving loans in an aggregate principal amount not exceeding \$130.0 million, of which \$66.4 million was available at March 22, 2002.
+At March 22, 2002, we had \$142.0 million in cash.
 While our operating cash flow has been strong and we expect this strength to continue, our liquidity could be negatively impacted if we do not remain as profitable as we expect.